-Interventions to address tobacco use in youth and young adults include behavioral interventions that discourage use of tobacco products, either to prevent initiation of use in baseline nonusers (prevention), to encourage quitting the use of tobacco products in baseline users (cessation), or an intervention that discourages use of tobacco products in both users and nonusers (combined prevention and cessation).
+Interventions to address tobacco use in youth and young adults include behavioral interventions that discourage use of tobacco products, either to prevent initiation of use in those not using (prevention), to encourage quitting the use of tobacco products in those who currently use (cessation), or discourage use of tobacco products in both users and nonusers (combined prevention and cessation).
 Primary care relevant interventions are those that could be conducted by health care personnel in a primary care setting or that could be referred from primary care (e.g., behavioral counseling).
 In addition to directly targeting the child or young adult, interventions could target the parent or caregiver (e.g., to stop smoking, to increase communication and support for the child).

-The use of pharmacologic adjuncts as an aid in cessation for adolescent smokers is also of interest, given the positive effects of these therapies seen among adults.32-34 However, there are currently no medications approved for tobacco cessation in adolescents and children.
+The use of pharmacologic adjuncts as an aid in cessation for adolescent smokers is also of interest, given the positive effects of these therapies in adults.
+6,34-36 However, there are currently no medications approved for tobacco cessation in adolescents and children.
 The FDA instructs adolescents to see their doctors if they are interested in nicotine replacement therapy (NRT).
-However, we identified no data on physician prescribing practices of any pharmacotherapy in children and adolescents for decreasing or stopping the use of tobacco products.
+However, there is currently no data on physician prescribing practices of any pharmacotherapy in children and adolescents for decreasing or stopping the use of tobacco products.
 Because the safety and effectiveness of these drugs in pediatric patients have not been established, bupropion hydrochloride (known as Zyban®), an aminoketone antidepressant, and varenicline tartrate (known as Chantix®) are not FDA approved for smoking cessation for people younger than age 18 years.